-Wyman Leaders supports nearly 600 St. Louis teens annually to enter and complete college and career education programs, develop life and leadership skills, and create strong connections to their communities – all with a focus on helping teens lead in their communities now, while preparing for a successful transition into young adulthood.
+Wyman Leaders supports over 500 St. Louis teens annually to enter and complete college and career education programs, develop life and leadership skills, and create strong connections to their communities.
+Through powerful, transformative, and fun experiences, the program focuses on helping teens lead in their communities now, while preparing for a successful transition into young adulthood.

-For 10 years – from 7th grade through four years of post-secondary education – our young people participate in intensive peer group experiences each summer, as well as consistent, individualized coaching and enrichment opportunities during the school year.
+For 9 years – from rising 9th graders through four years of postsecondary education – our young people participate in intensive peer group experiences each summer, as well as consistent, individualized coaching and enrichment opportunities during the school year.
 This long-term engaging, empowering, and holistic experience supports teen development.

-There are three phases to the Wyman Leaders program.
-Each phase includes activities and opportunities that support leadership development, community service, and career exploration – ensuring a holistic experience for youth as they build their skills and prepare for their futures.
+Each phase of Wyman Leaders includes activities and opportunities that support leadership development, community service, and career exploration – ensuring a holistic experience for youth as they build their skills and prepare for their futures.

-- As they move into high school, Wyman Leaders’ teens participate in a residential leadership experience at Wyman’s camp; college tours and immersion experiences; individualized academic and social and emotional coaching; and take on leadership roles within their high school and community.
+- As they move into high school, Wyman Leaders’ teens continue to participate in summer residential leadership experiences at Wyman’s camp; Leadership Academy throughout the year; postsecondary tours and immersion experiences; individualized academic and social-emotional coaching; and take on leadership roles within their high school and community.

-- In the final phase of the program, post-secondary, our young people participate in a summer bridge to support the effective transition into post-secondary; receive post-secondary scholarship support and individualized persistence coaching; are offered opportunities to work as seasonal staff and mentor younger teens; and continue to take on leadership roles in their schools and communities.
+- In postsecondary, our young people participate in a summer bridge to support the postsecondary transition and career support; receive postsecondary scholarship support and individualized persistence coaching; are offered opportunities to work as seasonal staff and mentor younger teens; and continue to take on leadership roles in their schools and communities.